 That shady city of palm trees.

-The next part of ‘The Retreat’ takes a turn.
+The next part of ‘The Retreat’ takes a new turn.
 He stops reminiscing and instead expresses his general longing for the past.
-He makes another exclamation stating, “O, how I long to travel back” to the past.
-The speaker would rather live in the past and walk again on “that ancient track” than live as he does now.
+He makes another exclamation stating, “O, how I long to travel back” (to the past).
+The speaker would rather live in the past and walk again on “that ancient track,” than living as he does now.

 But, ah! my soul with too much stay